darmou/ticketmule_react/README.md

 ## License

 Copyright (c) 2009 by J. Lee Smith.
 All rights reserved.
-Changes may by Daryl Moulder for Rails 5.2 and React JS with other changes to Ticket properties and reporting (c) 2018
+Redesign by Daryl Moulder for Rails 6.0 and ReactJS with other changes to Ticket properties and reporting (c) 2020

 TicketMule is released under the MIT License.
 See the LICENSE file for details.